 Origin: Enshi Miao autonomous prefecture, Hubei province, China

 This tea has a very clear and clean liquor, a distinctive floral aroma, vegetal freshness, a hint of almond, and a unique mouth feel and taste.

-185oF, 4 grams (1 tbsp) for 6-8 oz of spring/filtered water, adjust to taste, 1 min, 3 steeps.
+185oF, 4 grams (2 tbsp) for 6-8 oz of spring/filtered water, adjust to taste, first steep 1 min, 3 steeps.
 We advise against the use of tap water as well as purified water.